biocore/qiime/doc/scripts/check_id_map.rst

     `check_id_map.py <./check_id_map.html>`_ should not raise exceptions itself under normal circumstances, except for situations such as having a misformatted input metadata mapping file.

+    If pooled primers are used, separate with a comma.
+For instance, a pooled set of three 27f primers (used to increase taxonomic coverage) could be specified in the LinkerPrimerSequence fields as such:
+    AGGGTTCGATTCTGGCTCAG,AGAGTTTGATCCTGGCTTAG,AGAATTTGATCTTGGTTCAG